YeralyKalel/ComputerVision-Plane_fitting/README.md

 # ComputerVision-Plane_fitting

-Concatenates two images to create panorama view (can be extended into multiple images)
+Finds most fitting plane to given 3D point cloud

-1) Load the images and matrix containing corresponding points
+1) Load the 3D point cloud
-2) Estimate Homography using LO-RANSAC
+2) Estimate the most fitting plane by LO-RANSAC
-3) Concatenate the images by estimated common homography
+3) Color inliers by green and outlers by white
-4) Print the panoramic image
+4) Save the colored 3D point cloud into file